COMBAR Constitution

 Ali Al-Karim (Brick Court Chambers)

-Timothy Killen (2 Temple Gardens)
+Timothy Killen (3VB)

 Tim Lau (Blackstone Chambers)